Demetrius II Nicator: Second reign (130–125 BC)

 However, the Seleucid kingdom was now but a shadow of its former glory, and Demetrius had a hard time ruling.
 Notably, his first wife Cleopatra Thea detested her returned husband.
 He was apparently unpopular, perhaps from memories of his humiliating defeat and general discontent with the decline of the Empire, and perhaps from resentment that he had lived while so many Seleucid soldiers and family members sent to Parthia had died.
-To the good luck of Demetrius, however, Phraates II was faced by an invasion from Sacaen nomads to his east.
-The Parthians attempted to use captured Greeks against the Sacaeans, but they mostly defected, and Phraates was killed in battle.
+To the good luck of Demetrius, however, Phraates II was faced by an invasion from Sakan nomads to his east.
+The Parthians attempted to use captured Greeks against the Saka, but they mostly defected, and Phraates was killed in battle.
 The next Parthian king, Artabanus, also had a short and violent reign fighting in the east rather than to Parthia's west.
 This gave the Seleucid Empire a temporary reprieve from the Parthian threat.